suerion/AutomatedWorkcarts/README.md

 4. Find a workcart spawn location where you would like workcarts to automatically receive conductors.
 5. Aim at the track and run the command `aw.addtrigger Conductor Fwd Hi`.
 Any workcart that spawns on this trigger will automatically receive a conductor, and start driving forward at max speed.
 6. Find a portion of track where you want automated workarts to stop briefly.
-7. Aim at the track and run the command `aw.addtrigger Brake Zero 15`.
-Any workcart that passes through this trigger will brake until stopping, wait for 15 seconds, then start moving at `DepartureSpeed` in the plugin configuration.
+7. Aim at the track and run the command `aw.addtrigger Brake Zero 15 Hi`.
+Any workcart that passes through this trigger will brake until stopping, wait for 15 seconds, then start moving the same direction as `Hi` speed.
 8. Keep adding/editing triggers and spawning workcarts to refine the routes.

 ## Permission

 - `automatedworkcarts.toggle` -- Allows usage of the `aw.toggle` command.
 - `automatedworkcarts.viewmarkers` -- Allows usage of the `aw.showmarkers` command.
-- `automatedworkcarts.managetriggers` -- Allows adding and removing triggers.
+- `automatedworkcarts.managetriggers` -- Allows viewing, adding, updating and removing triggers.

 ## Commands

-- `aw.toggle` -- Toggles automation for the workcart you are standing on or looking at.
+- `aw.toggle` -- Toggles automation for the workcart you are looking at.
 - `aw.showmarkers <seconds>` -- Temporarily creates map markers for all currently automated workcarts (using delivery drone icons).
 Defaults to 60 seconds.
   - The duration defaults to 60 seconds unless otherwise specified.
-  - Only the players that runs this command can see the markers.
+  - Only the players that run this command can see the markers.
+  - Note: This requires enabling global broadcast on all workcarts for the duration, which can impact client and server FPS, so use this feature sparingly.
-- `aw.addtrigger <option1> <option2> ...` -- Adds a trigger to the track position where the player is aiming, with the specified options.
+- `aw.addtrigger <option1> <option2> ...` -- Adds a trigger to the track position where you are aiming, with the specified options.
 Automated workcarts that pass through the trigger will be affected by the trigger's options.
   - Speed options: `Hi` | `Med` | `Lo` | `Zero`.
   - Direction options: `Fwd` | `Rev` | `Invert`.
   - Track selection options: `Default` | `Left` | `Right` | `Swap`.